JD7XD/ROSprep/README.md

 10. **Advanced:** Dive into mapping, ROS 2, path planning.
 11. **Resources:** Consider books, online courses for structured learning.

+**Starting a Project**
-mkdir -p work/src
+1. mkdir -p work/src
-catkin_make --> creates devel and build folders inside work folder along with src that contain the necessary tools create a package inside source folder - catkin_create_pkg **name roscore - collection of nodes and programs, basic structure of ros - always runs during a ros project node - single executable file, most of the necessary code - should take and send data to other nodes, can be done by service or topics
+2. catkin_make --> creates devel and build folders inside work folder along with src that contain the necessary tools
+3. create a package inside source folder - catkin_create_pkg **name
+4. roscore - collection of nodes and programs, basic structure of ros - always runs during a ros project
+5. node - single executable file, most of the necessary code - should take and send data to other nodes, can be done by service or topics
-Topics - way of communicating between nodes( nodes can either subscribe or publish),
-              1 publish/many subscriber,
-               one way communication
+6. Topics - way of communicating between nodes( nodes can either subscribe or publish), 1 publish/many subscriber, one way communication
               ![image](https://github.com/JD7XD/ROSprep/assets/132233669/b96df0ca-37ae-4536-a6d0-d9538bda900b)

-Messages - to describe the content inside the topic
+7. Messages - to describe the content inside the topic

 --------------------------------------------------------------------------------------------------------------